geoadmin/mf-chsdi3/README.md

     make user

-If you do this on mf1t, you need to make sure that a correct configuration exists under
+If you do this on `vpc-mf1-dev1`, you need to make sure that a correct configuration exists under

     /var/www/vhosts/mf-chsdi3/conf

 that points to your working directory.
-If all is well, you can reach your pages at:
+If all is well (`sudo apache2ctl graceful`), you can reach your pages at:

     http://mf-chsdi3.dev.bgdi.ch/<username>/

 ## Git hooks

-3 git hooks are installed automatically when `make user` is called.
+Three `git hooks` are installed automatically when `make user` is called.

 All the hooks check that we don't accidently publish sensitive AWS keys to github - in the files as well as in the commit messages.
 We also execute